maxkueng/ediplug/README.md

   6. On your smarphone, open the EdiSmart app.

-  7. On your PC, connect to your normal wifi again.
+  7. On your PC, connect back to your regular wifi.

   8. On your smartphone, proceed with the setup of the plug and choose the wifi network that it should use and provide the password.
-When prompted to enter a new for your plug, do not proceed yet.
+When prompted to enter a new for your plug, _do not proceed yet._

   9. As soon as you are prompted to enter a name for your plug, open a Telnet connection on port 1355 on the IP obtained in step 1: